felixmckenzie/rebuilt/README.md

 In reference to the ERD the relations and their attributes implemented within the Rebuilt Postgresql Database are:

 ### Users
 The Users relation stores essential information pertaining to each user of Rebuilt, in order for them to identify themselves in the application and pass on any integral information for payments, communication and management of their listings.
-The data attributes stored are:
+The data attributes on the users table are:
 - Email as a string type type
 - Password as an encrypted string type
 - Username as a string type

 ### Addresses
 The Addresses relation stores information regarding a pickup (or drop off) address for each user.
+Therefore a user has one address.
 This allows the sale of listings between users to finish with a location for the exchange of materials.
 The data attributes stored are:
 - street_number as a string type
 - street_name as a string type
 - suburb as a string type